BRIA SERVICES ARE COVERED BY MOST BENEFITS PLANS

 • Contact

 BRIA is not a crisis service.
-If you are in crisis, please contact your primary health care provider, go to the nearest emergency department, or call 911.
-You can also call the Canadian Suicide Hotline at 988.
+If you are in crisis, please go to the nearest emergency department, call 911, or call or text 988, the Suicide Crisis Helpline.

 © 2025 BRIA.
 All rights reserved.
 Made in Canada.